Rouslane-A/RNAseq---Steered-research-project/README.md

 - Download the repository
 - Navigate to the 'Novel Analysis' directorty
 - Navigate to the Quality control directory and run the scripts
-- Navigate an drun the scripyts in the Filtering directory
+- Navigate and run the scripts in the Filtering directory

 **Graphical User Interface**